yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/2-Neural-Rendering/1-NeRF/README.md

 ## Introduction

+**Computer Graphics** (CG) is a branch of computer science that deals with **generating images** with the aid of computers.

+3D reconstruction from multiple images: this tech is to predict the ①**depth** from ②**length** and ③**breadth**.

+We try to predict a function for depth determination at various points in the image against the object itself.

+Here comes the Neural Radiance Fields.

 the larger field of *Neural rendering* is defined by the [excellent review paper by Tewari et al.](https://arxiv.org/abs/2004.03805) as

 > “deep image or video generation approaches that enable explicit or implicit control of scene properties such as illumination, camera parameters, pose, geometry, appearance, and semantic structure.”